Man convicted over German train knife attack that wounded 4 | Law-Order

 The 28-year-old Palestinian man who grew up in Syria, identified only as Abdalrahman A. in line with German privacy rules, was convicted at the Munich state court.

-German news agency dpa reported that prosecutors, who argued that there was an Islamic extremist motive for the attack, had called for a life sentence while defence lawyers argued that their client was a paranoid schizophrenic who couldn't be held criminally liable and called for his acquittal.
-Judges at the trial ruled out that he was mentally ill at the time of the attack, dpa reported.
+German news agency dpa reported that prosecutors, who argued that there was an Islamic extremist motive, had called for a life sentence while defense lawyers argued that their client was a paranoid schizophrenic who couldn't be held criminally liable and called for his acquittal.

+Judges concluded that the defendant had a “jihadist-Islamist motive” and had attempted to kill non-Muslims, a court statement said.

+They weren't convinced that he had mental health issues at the time that would have influenced his criminal liability and said the man's claims about such health problems were contradictory, variable and not credible.
+Three experts also found no evidence of a “relevant” mental illness.

 Prosecutors later said that Islamic State group propaganda videos had been found on the suspect and that material on his Facebook account also pointed in that direction.